kuielab/sdx23/my_submission/src/HOW_TO_TRAIN.md

 ```

 ### Pitch Shift and Time Stretch
-- Before training, you need to store augmented data (doing pitch shift or time stretch on-the-fly was too slow)
+- Before training, you need to store augmented data
+    - The WSOLA-like algorithm used by Soundstretch was too slow to be applied on-the-fly.
+    - On the other hand, the [Torchaudio implementation](https://pytorch.org/audio/main/generated/torchaudio.transforms.TimeStretch.html) (phase vocoder algorithm) was fast enough but did not improve SDR.
 - Follow the steps at our [mdx-net](https://github.com/kuielab/mdx-net/blob/Leaderboard_A/README_SUBMISSION.md#1-data-preparation) repository